-Our fulfillment expenses increased by 21.7% from RMB1,448.7 million for the nine months ended September 30, 2018 to RMB1,762.6 million (US\$246.6 million) for the same period of 2019, mainly due to increases in rider cost from RMB1,366.4 million for the nine months ended September 30, 2018 to RMB1,645.9 million (US\$230.3 million) for the same period of 2019 as a result of increasing volume of orders for our last-mile and intra-city delivery services provided to logistics companies, various chain merchants and retailers on JDDJ platform.
+Our operations and support costs increased by 21.7% from RMB1,448.7 million for the nine months ended September 30, 2018 to RMB1,762.6 million (US\$246.6 million) for the same period of 2019, mainly due to increases in rider cost from RMB1,366.4 million for the nine months ended September 30, 2018 to RMB1,645.9 million (US\$230.3 million) for the same period of 2019 as a result of increasing volume of orders for our last-mile and intra-city delivery services provided to logistics companies, various chain merchants on Dada Now platform and retailers on JDDJ platform.
+And the increase in delivery order volume was primarily because we strengthened cooperation with JD Group and developed more chain merchants.